Euclid Quick Data Release (Q1). The first Euclid view of Planck galaxy protocluster candidates at cosmic noon: Protocluster detection algorithms and selection

-With the goal of identifying the counterparts of the \Planck-detected protocluster candidates, we apply the \texttt{DETECTIFz} (DElaunay TEssellation ClusTer IdentiFication with photo-$z$) algorithm \citep{sarron2021} on the 11 \Euclid tiles containing a \Planck\ protocluster candidate.
+With the goal of identifying the counterparts of the \Planck-detected protocluster candidates, we apply the \texttt{DETECTIFz} (DElaunay TEssellation ClusTer IdentiFication with photo-$z$) algorithm \citep{sarron2021} on the galaxies located less than \ang{1;;} around each \Planck\ protocluster candidate.
 The \texttt{DETECTIFz} algorithm uses the Delaunay Tessellation Field Estimator (DTFE) to identify extended galaxy overdensities within redshift slices.
-This method is entirely empirical and independent from cosmological models, relying exclusively on galaxy sky coordinates and samples drawn from the photometric redshift probability distribution.
+This method is entirely empirical and independent of cosmological models, relying exclusively on galaxy sky coordinates and samples drawn from the photometric redshift probability distribution.

 Beginning with a galaxy catalogue containing sky coordinates and photometric redshift probabilities, \texttt{DETECTIFz} constructs a 3D overdensity map.
-Overdensities are estimated in redshift slices spaced by 0.01 and with varying widths of $\pm 1\,\sigma_{\rm z}({\rm z})$, derived from the input galaxy catalogue.
+Overdensities are estimated in redshift slices spaced by 0.01 and with varying widths of $\sigma_{\rm z}({\rm z})$, derived from the input galaxy catalogue.
 For each slice, \texttt{DETECTIFz} generates 100 Monte Carlo realisations of the overdensity map by sampling from the photometric redshift probability distribution and applying DTFE to each sample.
 The final density map is obtained by averaging over these realisations.

-If the redshift error is too high, a galaxy will spread over a large redshift range in the 100 Monte Carlo realisations, resulting in a potentially biased estimation of the mean density.
-That, coupled to the possible systematic effects in photo-$z$ determination over an absolute error $\delta z = 0.1$, motivated our choice to pre-select galaxies by imposing the threshold $\delta z_{\textrm{ph}} / (1+z_{\textrm{ph}}) < 0.10$.
-To ensure that our detections were not a result of this selection only, we ran \texttt{DETECTIFz} with the relaxed constraint $\delta z_{\textrm{ph}} / (1+z_{\textrm{ph}}) < 0.15$ and recovered the same \Planck\ counterparts.
-To avoid biases due to spurious detections, we also make use of the SPURIOUS\_PROB column in MER catalogues.
-Before running \texttt{DETECTIFz}, we cut out every source that has more than 20\% probability of being a spurious object.
+If the redshift error is too high, galaxies will spread over a large redshift range in the 100 Monte Carlo realisations, resulting in an estimation of the mean density biased towards lower values.
+This motivated our choice to only use galaxies fulfilling $\delta z_{\textrm{ph}} / (1+z_{\textrm{ph}}) < 0.20$ as an input for \texttt{DETECTIFz}, so the detection is based upon galaxies with accurate enough photometric redshifts.

 Within each slice, overdensities are identified as extended peaks in the density map.
 For each detection, the algorithm records a bounding box ($\text{RA}_\text{min}$, $\text{RA}_\text{max}$, $\text{Dec}_\text{min}$, $\text{Dec}_\text{max}$) that encloses regions with pixel values above the (S/N)$_{\text{min}}$ threshold.
 To eliminate multiple detections of the same protocluster across adjacent slices or substructures, the algorithm merges peaks that are contiguous along the line of sight (i.e., in the redshift direction) and have either overlapping bounding boxes or peak separations of less than 2 comoving Mpc.
 These merged regions constitute the final galaxy protocluster candidates.